achandra22/PennApps/README.md

-# PassMan
+# SustainaBuddy
-A chrome extension that allows you to store and manage passwords securely
+A chrome extension that allows you to make more sustainable choices when shopping online